Onboarding a New Component for Testing and Merge Automation

 andperiodic-openshift-release-master-accept-invitations-merge-robot

-jobs in no more than 4 hours. - By default, we enable branch-protection for
+jobs in no more than 4 hours. - The

 openshift-merge-robot